ModakSudipta/A-novel-adaptive-multilevel-thresholding-based-algorithm-for-QRS-detection/README.md

 # The codes can be used for research and development purposes

 Please cite:
-Modak, S., Taha, L. Y., & Abdel-Raheem, E. (2021).
+<br />Modak, S., Taha, L. Y., & Abdel-Raheem, E. (2021).
 A novel method of QRS detection using time and amplitude thresholds with statistical false peak elimination.
 IEEE Access, 9, 46079-46092.
-Modak, S., Taha, L. Y., & Abdel-Raheem, E. (2021).
+<br />Modak, S., Taha, L. Y., & Abdel-Raheem, E. (2021).
 A novel method of QRS detection using time and amplitude thresholds with statistical false peak elimination.
 IEEE Access, 9, 46079-46092